Got a question? You're probably not alone!

 Please let the help desk know as soon as possible!
 The book will be removed from your account and you will be fined the amount it costs to replace the book (plus a £6 Admin fee.)

 All fines can be paid at the library Help Desk, we accept cash and card values over £4.
 And yes, it's true, you cannot graduate unless you pay your library fines, so don't get caught out!

 It is possible to pay fines online via myEssex.
 Click on myAdmin and then web payments in the my money section.
 You will then need to use the webpay method to make an unspecified payment for the amount that you owe the Library.
 It is then necessary for you to contact the Library by emailing email@example.com to advise us that you have made the payment so that we can clear your library record as this does not happen automatically.

 If you are after a book that the university library does not have access to, you can request it via Inter-Library Loans.
 Full details can be found on the Inter-Library Loans page.

-If you believe that the text is one that the library should own, you can make a request for the library to purchase a copy.
+If you believe that the text is one that the library should own, you can suggest a book for the library to purchase.

-An e-resource is an electronic version of a text, usually journals and articles.
+An e-resource is an electronic version of a text, usually a journal or an article.

 To access an e-resource, click the link from the library search.
 This will take you to an external site where you may need to enter your login details.

-You can aceess the resource for as long as you are a member of the university library member, and as long as the library is still subscribed.
+You can access the resource for as long as you are a member of the university.

-If you are after a e-resource that the university library does not have access to, you can request it via Inter-Library Loans.
+If you are looking for something that the university library does not have access to, you can request it via Inter-Library Loans.
 Full details can be found on the Inter-Library Loans page.